 Go early to avoid long lines or kill the time waiting like we did: tasting the sweets from the patisserie just in front of the tram terminal!

 Be king for the day in Castelo de Sao Jorge

 At the top of the Alfama, the historical district of Lisbon, sits the Castelo de Sao Jorge, a imposing castle dating back to Moorish times and commanding amazing views over the city.

-The castle has two main attractions for knights and princesses in the making: a large garden with binoculars to spy over the city and peacocks!
+The castle has two main attractions for knights and princesses in the making: a large garden with binoculars to spy over the city and peacocks kids will love!